DATA-606-FALL-2022/DATA606_Ranjith_Reddy/README.md

    - No significance pattern of when organic products are bought most, than when products in general are bought most.

 ### Purchasing behaviour on Departments and Aisles

    - Count of products in each department
    - ![count of products](https://github.com/DATA-606-FALL-2022/DATA606_Ranjith_Reddy/blob/main/Images/Piechart.png)

 ## Modeling

 ### Logistic Regression

    - Based on the user_id we have predicted whether the user reordered the product or not.

    - ![logistic](https://github.com/DATA-606-FALL-2022/DATA606_Ranjith_Reddy/blob/main/Images/Logistic.png)

 ### K-means Clustering

    - Heatmap for share of purchases by aisle for the top 20 Instacart aisles.

    - ![kmeans](https://github.com/DATA-606-FALL-2022/DATA606_Ranjith_Reddy/blob/main/Images/Kmeans.png)

 ### Product Recomender

    - Deployment of this application is done using Streamlit which is an open-source Python library that makes it easy to create and share beautiful,            custom web apps for machine learning and data science.

    - ![pr](https://github.com/DATA-606-FALL-2022/DATA606_Ranjith_Reddy/blob/main/Images/product%20recomender.png)

+## Conclusion
+   - Instacart is a web app and in web analytics , data reflects the way users behave, and the way they are encouraged to behave, by the decisions earlier      made.
+Market Basket analysis can be used to drive business decision making by using the association results.
+There are number of ways in which MBA        can be used :
+   - Associated Aisles should be placed together on the web application platform to boost the sales and reduce the time spent in finding that Aisle.
+For        instance, Cereal, lunch meat and Bread Aisle should be placed together, as they are highly associated.
+   - Associated products such as Organic Cilantro and limes should be put close to one another, to improve the customer shopping experience and improving      the store layout.
+Marketing can take benefit from these association relationship, for example target customers who buy Organic Cilantro with offers        on Lime, to encourage them to spend more on their shopping basket.

+## Future Scope
+   - For predicting whether a product is reordered or not, algorithms that predict binomial categories better can be used.
+   - For predicting a multi-category variable like department, other multi-nominal algorithms can be applied.
+   - New features could be created to help us generalize better on the test dataset thereby achieving better results.